Why an Insurance Deductible Reimbursement Bill Doesn’t Make Sense

 Sound like a stretch?
 Talk to a few people in Florida regarding the matter.
 They will tell you otherwise.

 While property damage deductibles aren’t an insurance consumer “favorite,” they provide some basic benefits to consumers.
-Deductibles, “huh,” what are they goooood for?
+What are they good for?
 Read more about why insurance companies have deductibles.

 Additionally, deductibles are designed to help prevent individuals from filing illegitimate insurance claims to recover “damages” from insurers.
 This is also related to keeping costs down.